 Google came up with their ad rank formula.

-Since your ad rank is determined by some formula involving multiplying quality score by CPC, this means that one way you can decrease your CPC, is by improving your quality score.
+Since your ad rank is determined by some formula involving multiplying the quality score by CPC, this means that one way you can decrease your CPC is by improving your quality score.

 Any page with a high landing page quality can show up on the higher ad spots, which have a higher click-through rate and have an overall lower cost.
 The ad campaigns in this higher ad group have a higher quality score than those shown in the ad group on the right of the search engine.